dotnet/docs-mobile/docs/ios/app-fundamentals/user-notifications/user-notifications.md

 ```

 > [!NOTE]
-> macOS and Mac Catalyst apps must be signed for thethe permission dialog to appear, even when building locally in Debug mode.
+> macOS and Mac Catalyst apps must be signed for the permission dialog to appear, even when building locally in Debug mode.
 > Set the [EnableCodeSigning][enablecodesigning] property in the project file to `true` to force the app to be signed.

 Additionally, a user can always change the notification privileges for an app at any time using the **Settings** app on the device.
 The app should check for the user's requested notification privileges before presenting a notification using the following code: